-"Corporate Social Responsibility remains a major commitment of the Group, particularly for the decarbonisation of its products and processes.
-The SAF (Sustainable Aviation Fuel) plan that we have put in place is ramping up by the intensification of the use of alternative fuels.
+alternative fuels.
 In 2024, the Group maintained an attractive remuneration policy.
 The recruitment target is approximately 2,000 new employees (of which more than half has been achieved as of 30 June) with a focus on their integration and training.
 Like other major players in the aerospace industry, the Group is suffering from a difficult supply chain.
-There are many shortages in our production lines due to supplier inefficiencies in some cases, especially the aerostructure in sector.
-These difficulties have given rise to risks affecting Falcon and Rafale deliveries, and also impact customer support.
-The Group is taking internal and external measures to mitigate these effects and to anticipate sub-contractor inefficiencies.
-Moreover, given the links forged with Indian companies as part of the "Make in India" initiative and the major business opportunities we have there in the future,

-India has emerged as an opportunity to expand our supply chain.
+There are many shortages in our cases, the especially aerostructure have there in the future, India has emerged as an opportunity to expand our supply chain.
 In a difficult context due to the supply chain, our 2024 objectives remain unchanged-increased revenue compared to 2023, EUR 6 Bn range (of which 35 Falcon and 20 Rafale)."